opendatamesh-initiative/odm-specification-dpdescriptor/CHARTER.md

 1. Try to gather and collaborate with the mesh community members that are interested in defining a base standard to describe data products on which we can then create the next generation of interoperable mesh tools.

 ## Disclaimer
-Part of the specification and related documentation has been taken from the great work done by the folks at the [OpenAPI Initiative](href="https://openapis.org) and [AsyncAPI Initiative](https://www.asyncapi.com/).
+Part of DPDS and related documentation has been taken from the great work done by the folks at the [OpenAPI Initiative](href="https://openapis.org) and [AsyncAPI Initiative](https://www.asyncapi.com/).
 We have decided to not reinvent the wheel and inspire our work to these two specifications mainly for the following reasons:
 - We think that the work made by OpenAPI Initiative and AsyncAPI Initiative is great  :)
 - We want to make the learning curve for the Data Product Descriptor Specification as smooth as possible, aligning its definition to the one of other two popular specifications in the software and data engineers community